 - Berlin Program for Advanced German & European Studies

-Civil Society and Memory in Postwar Germany (Cambridge University Press, Cambridge, September 2017, Paperback December 2018) – German translation forthcoming.
+Civil Society and Memory in Postwar Germany (Cambridge University Press, Cambridge, September 2017, Paperback December 2018, German translation LIT Verlag 2020).

 ‘Locating Transnational Memory: how “unbound” remembrance is embedded inpublic spaces' editor of a Special Issue of the International Journal of Politics, Culture and Society (published online first July 2019).

 ‘Contesting Memory and Citizenship in Canada,’ Special Issue of Citizenship Studies Vol.22, No.4, June 2018, edited with Michael Nijhawan and Daphne Winland.